-4 WHL's process for the selection and appointment of directors to the boards of subsidiaries is rigorous and impartial.
+- WHL's process for the selection and 4 appointment of directors to the boards of subsidiaries is rigorous and impartial. - Investigate whether amalgamating 5 Destination Westland into Westland Holdings would result in economic and operational efficiencies without effecting the ability to develop and grow.

-5 Investigate whether amalgamating Destination Westland into Westland Holdings would result in economic and operational efficiencies without effecting the ability to develop and grow.
 The process followed for each appointment to a subsidiary board is transparent, fully documented and reported to WDC.
 Any appointments will be made in accordance with the WDC's Policy for Director Appointments.

-Seek legal and taxation advice so that a fully considered report can be presented to Council with a recommendation about amalgamation or other future governance structure before June 2021.
+Seek legal and taxation advice so that a fully considered report can be presented to Council with а recommendation about amalgamation other future or governance structure before June 2021.